fahidjavid/doc-test/docs/import-demo-contents.md

 Now you can import widgets too.
 In order to do that, kindly install [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/).

-After successful installation and activation navigate to **Dashboard > Tools > Widget Importer & Exporter** and then select the widgets.wie file.
+After successful installation and activation navigate to **Dashboard &rarr; Tools &rarr; Widget Importer & Exporter** and then select the widgets.wie file.

 ![img](img/import-widget-settings.png)